 “Right-wing extremists frequently exploit cases of alleged group-based sexual abuse to promote anti-Muslim sentiment as well as related anti-government and anti-‘political correctness’ narratives."

 A government Committee on Islamophobia is now to establish a criminal offence of 'Islamophobia'.
-Critics say this will re-introduce a blasphemy law into the UK, but only to 'protect' the religious sensitivities of Muslims, not of other religions.
-Critics of the child-rape gangs, and in particular of the religious affiliations of the perpetrators are very likely to be targeted.
+Critics say this will reintroduce a blasphemy law into the UK, but only to 'protect' the religious sensitivities of Muslims, not of other religions.
+Critics of the child-rape gangs, and in particular of the religious affiliations of the perpetrators, are very likely to be targeted.

 Tommy Robinson is in jail.
 He is also in solitary confinement, 'for his own protection', since there are many jihadist inmates in the prison he is in, and they want to kill him.
 His supporters say he has been targeted by the establishment for having denounced not only the child-rape gangs, and the deliberate failure by the local authorities and police to do anything to stop them, but also because he cited the passages in the Holy Koran used by the rapists to justify what they were doing – the same as those used by the terrorists of ISIS when they raped and reduced to sexual slavery the unfortunate Yazidi girls whom they had conquered.

 Under Islamic doctrine, every line in the Koran is the literal word of God Himself as dictated to Mohammed by the archangel Gabriel.
 Drawing attention to this makes it more difficult to explain away the gangs as 'extremists' who are twisting their religion for their own wicked purposes.
-This casts the whole religion in a very bad light, as a religion not of peace, but of violence and wickedness.
+This casts the whole religion in a terrible light, as a religion not of peace, but of violence and wickedness.

 There are 4 million Muslims in the UK with citizenship and voting rights.
 They make a bloc vote.
-In the last General Election, if they all voted Labour (and most of them surely did), they would have contributed over 40% of the total Labour vote (9.7 million, 34% of the total votes cast), giving Labour its enormous majority of seats (411, ie 63% of the total seats, thanks to the UK's system of voting).
+In the last General Election, if they all voted Labour (and most of them surely did), they would have contributed over 40% of the total Labour vote (9.7 million, 34% of the total votes cast), giving Labour its enormous majority of seats (411, i.e. 63% of the total seats, thanks to the UK's system of voting).

-With this system, in each constituency the candidate who comes first takes the seat, and votes taken by other candidates are binned, ie wasted.
-This is why the Muslim vote is essential to Labour's supremacy in Parliament, and surely a major reason why the Labour government is now enacting so many Muslim demands.
+With this system, in each constituency the candidate who comes first takes the seat, and votes taken by other candidates are binned, wasted.
+This is why the Muslim vote is essential to Labour's supremacy in Parliament, and surely a primary reason why the Labour government is now enacting so many Muslim demands.

 William Dick